Home/Calculators/Position Size Guide

 Max loss if SL hits−$100

-Even though the position size is $5,000 — half of the entire account — the actual risk is only $100.
-This is because the stop loss is only 2% away from the entry.
+Even though the position is $5,000, the actual risk is only $100 — because the stop loss is just 2% away from entry.

 The 1–2% rule explained

 If you risk 2% per trade, you need to lose 50 trades in a row to lose your entire account.
-No edge-based strategy loses 50 times in a row.
+No real strategy loses 50 in a row.
 This rule keeps you in the game long enough for your edge to play out.

 Pro tip: Most professional crypto traders use 0.5–1% risk per trade.
-This feels painfully small at first, but it allows you to trade for years without blowing up.
+It feels small, but it allows you to trade for years without blowing up.

-Warning: Risking more than 3% per trade is considered aggressive.
-At 5% risk, just 20 consecutive losing trades wipe your account.
+Warning: Risking more than 3% per trade is aggressive.
+At 5% risk, just 20 consecutive losses wipe your account.

 Common mistakes